Admit it. At some point in your career, you’ve worked alongside someone who appears to do absolutely nothing all day.

 Managers and project leaders are key to facilitating role clarity.
-It’s their job to ensure their team members are aware of what each other are working on.
+It’s their job to ensure their team members are aware of what everyone is working on.
 As leaders, they have the best understanding of this and should be sharing the knowledge.

 “If managers and project leaders don’t increase their communication and in turn provide clear direction for those on their teams, they could find that their employees spend more time griping than collaborating.” - Gallup, State of American Workplace 2017.

-- Does your manager use a system (be it a weekly meeting or communications tool) so you know what your colleagues are doing?
+Does your manager use a system (be it a weekly meeting or communications tool) so you know what your colleagues are doing?
 How often are you checking in?

 If not… then you don’t have the full picture.
-Your manager is missing clear communication avenues, which they need to open up for you to fairly assess if there is a lack of equality in work production.
+Your manager is missing clear communication avenues, which they need to open up for you to fairly assess if there’s a lack of equality in work production.

 2. The organizational chart is ambiguous

 Organizational charts are a fundamental tool for clarifying who does what in a company.
 If you don’t have one, it’s time to get one.
-It’s a simple first step in clarifying roles, responsibilities, and reporting lines.
+It’s a simple first step in clarifying job duties, responsibilities, and reporting lines.

 Having one is just a first step though.
 The organizational chart needs to be clear and up-to-date.
 If it doesn’t make sense to anyone then it’s not serving its purpose.
 People will eventually stop using it.

 If you don’t have a good organizational chart, it’s hard to get a good understanding of how each person fits into the organization.
 That hampers effective communication and collaboration.
-It might be time to change that.
+It might be time to rethink this in your organization.

 3. The individual doesn’t communicate effectively

 If an individual isn’t communicating about their current tasks and how they relate to the bigger picture, maybe they need a different communication channel.
-It’s good to have diversity that caters to different communication styles.
-Enterprise collaboration tools create opportunities for everyone to speak up.
+It’s good to have diverse choices that cater to different communication styles.

 Does this sound familiar?

-- The main point of communication is in meetings?
+Is the main point of communication in meetings only?

-- The primary avenue for internal communications is email?
+Is the primary avenue for internal communications email?

-- The individual rarely speaks up in team exercises?
+Does the individual rarely speak up in team exercises?

 If this is the case, it could be that your colleague isn’t confident communicating through the current communications channels in place.
 They may not even know that their productivity is in question.
 Leaders can try changing up their methods to collect feedback, such as with polls and pulse surveys.
 Without a tool that allows them to comfortably express themselves, it’s easy for their voice to get lost.

 If you’ve read all this and you’re still convinced that your colleague is simply unproductive, well… that could be the truth.
 However, if any of the three reasons here have struck a chord with you, consider taking action to seek clarity.
 Speak to your manager about an internal discussion on role clarity and how that impacts effective communication.
 You might be surprised what you uncover.